 - Additional Information

-Packet Size 200mg Average Seed Count 40 Seeds Family Malvaceae Genus Malva Species sylvestris Cultivar Zebrina Common Name French Hollyhock, Tall Mallow Other Language Names IR.
-Lus na meall Muire Hardiness Hardy Perennial Flowers White to pink flowers with purple, almost black 'flamed' markings.
-Natural Flower Time July to September Height 90-120 cm (36-48 in.)
-Spread 45-60 cm (18-24 in.)
-Position Full Sun to Partial Shade Soil Prefers moist but well-drained Time to Sow Sow in February to June or September to October Germination 7 to 21 days.
+Packet Size 200mg Average Seed Count 40 Seeds Family Malvaceae Genus Malva Species sylvestris Cultivar Zebrina Common Name French Hollyhock Other Common Names Tall Mallow Other Language Names IR.
+Lus na meall Muire, Fr: Mauve des Bois Hardiness Hardy Perennial Hardy -25°C (-13°F) Flowers White to pink flowers with purple, almost black 'flamed' markings.
+Natural Flower Time July to September Height 90 to 120cm (36 to 48in) Spread 45 to 60cm (18 to 24in) Position Full Sun to Partial Shade Soil Prefers a reasonably well-drained and moderately fertile soil.
+Time to Sow Sow in February to June or September to October Growing Period This perennial plant is often grown as a biennial or an annual Germination 7 to 21 days.